mukulmishra18/mukulmishra18.github.io/_posts/2017-6-23-Streaming-PDF-TextContent.md

 categories: blog
 ---

-## Hello,
+## Hello !!

 This is third post in the series of my **Google Summer of Code 2017** experience.
-In [last post](http://mukulmishra.me/blog/sendWithStream-in-PDF.js/), i gave detailed overview of _sendWithStream_ method of _messageHandler_.
-In this post, i am going to give updates of [my project](https://github.com/mozilla/pdf.js/projects/4) _Streams API in PDF.js_.
+In [last post](http://mukulmishra.me/blog/sendWithStream-in-PDF.js/), I gave detailed overview of `SendWithStream` method of `MessageHandler`.
+In this post, I am going to give updates of [my project](https://github.com/mozilla/pdf.js/projects/4) _Streams API in PDF.js_.

 First phase of coding is about to end, and we already have our first Streams API supported PDF.js API i.e. **streamTextContent**.
 This API is inspired from PDF.js [**getTextContent**](https://github.com/mozilla/pdf.js/blob/master/src/display/api.js#L958) API, that is used to extract text contents of PDFs.
 As name suggests, _streamTextContent_ can be used to stream text contents of PDFs incrementally in small chunks.

 #### So how it is going to help?

-Earlier we are using _getTextContent_ API to retrieve text content of PDFs, that is not very efficient in terms of memory and speed.
+Earlier we are using `getTextContent` API to retrieve text content of PDFs, that is not very efficient in terms of memory and speed.
 When _getTextContent_ requests text content from worker thread, it has to wait unit all the text contents are build.
-Text content is accessible in main thread only when it is completely build at worker thread and send via _MessageHandler_.
-Due to this reason, it is creating inefficiency in terms of:
+Text content is accessible in main thread only when it is completely build at worker thread and send via `MessageHandler`.
+Due to this reason, it creates inefficiency in terms of:

 - **Speed**: As we have to wait for building the whole text content.

-- **Memory**: As we have to store all the text contents in worker thread and send in bulk.
+- **Memory**: As we have to store all the text content in worker thread and send in bulk.

-But using _streamTextContent_ will solve this problem, as we can stream text contents in small chunks whenever we have any in worker thread.
+But using `streamTextContent` will solve this problem, as we can stream text contents in small _chunks_ whenever we have any in worker thread.
 This will eliminate the inefficiency in terms of:

 - **Speed**: As now, we don't have to wait in main thread for text contents and be able to start rendering process incrementally.